 In fall of 2018, Central City received funding from LiveWell Colorado to conduct a food assessment.
 See the final deliverable below:

 The City of Central prepared the Central City Trails Master Plan (Plan) paid for in part by Great Outdoors Colorado (GOCO).
 The Plan addresses potential trail development for an intra-city trail network, trail connections to neighboring networks, and outdoor recreational opportunities.
-Logan Simpson has been retained to complete this project.
 The Final Trails Master Plan was approved by City Council on December 1, 2020.

 Technical Advisory Panels (TAPs)